 At the end of the road where Maistrova Ulica leads into Masarykova Cesta is another pretty unique and alternative music and cultural center: Metelkova Art Center.
 Here you’ll find more of the hip and trendy crowd than activists like at the Rog.
 There is a lot of music, theater, and art going in, there are clubs and there is a hostel.

 All this is housed in seven buildings that used to be military barracks.
-First during the Austro-Hungarian Empire and eventually, it became the headquarter of the Yugoslav National Army.
-Although it was initially squatted, pretty fast they got a formal permission to operate their alternative businesses.
+First during the Austro-Hungarian Empire and eventually, it became the headquarters of the Yugoslav National Army.
+Although it was initially squatted, pretty fast they got formal permission to operate their alternative businesses.